Permanent Magnet DC Generator

 Although a good five or seven foot (1.5 to 2 metres) diameter three-bladed rotor will reach speeds in excess of 1,000 rpm, this is still too slow to be a good match for most common car alternators that rotate at speeds of between 2,000 and 10,000 rpm as they are attached to the cars engine, so a gearbox or pulley system would be required to increase the speed at which the alternator spins, and to increase the output of the alternator.

-As well as permanent magnet DC generators, the automotive car alternator is also another popular choice among do-it-yourself'ers for use as a low voltage DC generators for wind turbines.
+As well as Permanent Magnet DC Generators, the automotive car alternator is also another popular choice among many do-it-yourself people for use as a low voltage DC generators for wind turbines.
 However, being a an automotive alternator bolted to the side or a combustion engine, they require high rpm speeds to generate power and are not always very efficient.
 Car alternators also require an external power supply voltage to power the electromagnets that create the internal magnetic field.

 Car alternators limit their own current using a built-in regulator circuit which also stops the alternator from overcharging the connected batteries.
 However, an automotive alternator should never be connected to the battery bank in reverse or run the alternator at high speeds without the battery connected, as the output voltage will rise to high levels (much more than 12 volts) and destroy the internal rectifier.